Knuxfan24/KnuxLib/README.md

 - [World Adventure Wii Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.

 - [World Adventure Wii Engine Stage Entity Table (.set)](KnuxLib/Engines/WorldAdventureWii/StageEntityTable.cs).
-Entirely functional besides a lack of proper object parameters (each byte in the parameter table is read as a seperate parameter with no context).
+Entirely functional besides a lack of proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.